 The oscillator module has multiple clock sources and selection features that allow it to be used in a wide range of applications while maximizing performance and minimizing power consumption.
-Figure 8-1 illustrates a block diagram of the oscillator module.
+The following figure illustrates a block diagram of the oscillator module.